Fitbit/golden-gate/docs/src/platforms/android.md

 Build-Tools, and everything under the Support Library header.
 You can skip the emulator images to save some disk space.

+Check the project's gradle files to see which version of the NDK is referenced (the current version should be: 21.0.6113669)

 Alternatively, on Linux, you can install the SDK components from the command line:

 ```bash